-PDC236-2017 That the Minutes - Brampton Heritage Board - November 21, 2017, to the Planning and Development Committee Meeting of December 4, 2017, Recommendations HB080-2017 to HB088- 2017, be approved as printed and circulated.
+oity countries PDC236-2017 That the Minutes - Brampton Heritage Board - November 21, 2017, to the Planning and Development Committee Meeting of December 4, 2017, Recommendations HB080-2017 to HB088-2017, be approved as printed and circulated.
 HB080-2017 That the agenda for the Brampton Heritage Board Meeting of November 21, 2017 be approved as printed and circulated.
 HB081-2017 That the Minutes of the Heritage Resources Sub-Committee Meeting of November 9, 2017 , to the Brampton Heritage Board Meeting of November 21, 2017, be received.
-HB082-2017 "Higł the Brampton Heritage Board organize and participate in the nlight on Heritage" event taking place at Bramalea City re on Saturday, February 10, 2018.
-HB083-2017 of the Bram the proposal for an event to recognize the 70th Anniversary a Last Great Flood (March 16, 1948), considered at the pton Heritage Board Meeting of November 21, 2017, be red to the next Board meeting.
-HB084-2017 1.
-That the report from Tristan Costa, Assistant Heritage Planner, Planning and Development Services, dated November 7, 2017, to the Brampton Heritage Board Meeting of November 21, 2071, re: Heritage Permit Application and Designated Heritage Property Incentive Grant Application - 44 Main Street South (St. Paul's United Church) - Ward 1 (File HE.x), be received; 2.
-That the Heritage Permit Application for 44 Main Street South for the restoration and repair of 5 upper floor windows and front façade wooden porch stairs be approved, subject to the following conditions: a.
-That the windows sills damaged beyond repair be replaced in kind; b.
-That the stairs be replaced with cedar; c.
-That the existing spindles be retained, where possible; and, 3.
+HB082-2017 That the Brampton Heritage Board organize and participate in the "Highlight on Heritage" event taking place at Bramalea City Centre on Saturday, February 10, 2018.
+HB083-2017 That the proposal for an event to recognize the 70 th Anniversary of the Last Great Flood (March 16, 1948), considered at the Brampton Heritage Board Meeting of November 21, 2017, be deferred to the next Board meeting.

+- HB084-2017 - 1.
+That the report from Tristan Costa, Assistant Heritage Planner, Planning and Development Services, dated November 7, 2017, to the Brampton Heritage Board Meeting of November 21, 2071, re: Heritage Permit Application and Designated Heritage Property Incentive Grant Application 44 Main Street South (St. Paul's United Church) Ward 1 (File HE.x), be received; - 2.
+That the Heritage Permit Application for 44 Main Street South for the restoration and repair of 5 upper floor windows and front façade wooden porch stairs be approved, subject to the following conditions: - That the windows sills damaged beyond repair be replaced in kind; - b.
+That the stairs be replaced with cedar; - c.
+That the existing spindles be retained, where possible; and, - 3.
 That the Designated Heritage Property Incentive Grant application for 44 Main Street South for the restoration and repair of 5 upper floor windows and front façade wooden porch stairs be approved, to a maximum of \$5000.00.

-HB085-2017 1.
-That the report from Cassandra Jasinski, Heritage Planner, Planning and Development Services, dated November 9, 2017, to the Brampton Heritage Board Meeting of November 21, 2017, re: Heritage Permit Application - Part IV of the Ontario Heritage Act for 40 Elizabeth Street South (Alderlea) - Ward 4 (File HE.x), be received; 2.
-That the Brampton Heritage Board endorses the final location for the artwork on the Alderlea property, as recommended in the report; and, 3.
-That the Heritage Permit Application submitted by the City of Brampton for the installation of public art in honour of Alderlea's 150 th Anniversary be approved.
-HB086-2017 1.
-That the report from Cassandra Jasinski, Heritage Planner, Planning and Development Services, dated November 8, 2017, to the Brampton Heritage Board Meeting of November 21, 2017, re: Listing 10309 McVean Drive on the Municipal Register of Cultural Heritage Resources - Ward 10 (File HE.x), be received; and, 2.
-That 10309 McVean Drive be listed on the City of Brampton's Municipal Register of Cultural Heritage Resources .
-HB087-2017 That the verbal update from Cassandra Jasinski, Heritage Planner, Planning and Development Services, to the Brampton Heritage Board Meeting of November 21, 2017, re: Main Street South Heritage Conservation District , be received.
-HB088-2017 1.
-That the Brampton Heritage Board meeting of December 12, 2017 be cancelled; and, 2.
+- 1. That the report from Cassandra Jasinski, Heritage Planner, Planning and Development Services, dated November 9, 2017, to the Brampton Heritage Board Meeting of November 21, 2017, re: Heritage Permit Application Part IV of the Ontario Heritage Act for 40 Elizabeth Street South (Alderlea) Ward 4 (File HE.x), be received; - 2.
+That the Brampton Heritage Board endorses the final location for the artwork on the Alderlea property, as recommended in the report; and, - 3.
+That the Heritage Permit Application submitted by the City of Brampton for the installation of public art in honour of Alderlea's 150th Anniversary be approved.

+- That the report from Cassandra Jasinski, Heritage Planner, Planning and Development Services, dated November 8, 2017, to the Brampton Heritage Board Meeting of November 21, 2017, re: Listing 10309 McVean Drive on the Municipal Register of Cultural Heritage Resources - Ward 10 (File HE.x), be received; and, - 2.
+That 10309 McVean Drive be listed on the City of Brampton's Municipal Register of Cultural Heritage Resources.

+That the verbal update from Cassandra Jasinski, Heritage Planner, Planning and Development Services, to the Brampton Heritage Board Meeting of November 21, 2017, re: Main Street South Heritage Conservation District, be received.

+- 1. That the Brampton Heritage Board meeting of December 12, 2017 be cancelled; and, - 2.
 That the Brampton Heritage Board do now adjourn to meet again on Tuesday, January 16, 2017 at 7:00 p.m. or at the call of the Chair.

-PDC237-2017 Comn he Referred Matters List - Planning and Development nittee - December 4, 2017 to the Planning and Development nittee Meeting of December 4, 2017 be received.
+That the Referred Matters List - Planning and Development Committee - December 4, 2017 to the Planning and Development Committee Meeting of December 4, 2017 be received.